A Markov model for factorisation of iterated cubic polynomials: Markov groups for combined critical orbit of length 1

-We finish with $z_n^{x_n^2}H_n=(y_{n-1}^{x_{n-1}}L_{n-1},x_{n-1}L_{n-1},y_{n-1}^{x_{n-1}}L_{n-1}).$ The first and third coordinates have cycle data corresponding to iterations of $[n,1]$ which implies $CD(z_n^{x_n^2}H_n)=\frac{1}{3}A_3^{(n)}.$ Putting this together we have $A_3^{(n)}=CD(z_{n}H_n\sqcup z_{n }^{x_{n}}H_n\sqcup z_{n}^{x_n^2}H_n,L_n).$
+We finish with $z_n^{x_n^2}H_n=(y_{n-1}^{x_{n-1}}L_{n-1},x_{n-1}L_{n-1},y_{n-1}^{x_{n-1}}L_{n-1}).$ The first and third coordinates have cycle data corresponding to iterations of $[n,1]$, which implies $CD(z_n^{x_n^2}H_n)=\frac{1}{3}A_3^{(n)}.$ Putting this together we have $A_3^{(n)}=CD(z_{n}H_n\sqcup z_{n }^{x_{n}}H_n\sqcup z_{n}^{x_n^2}H_n,L_n).$

-\item We want to compute the cycle data of $L_ny_n.$ We are going to apply once the model to the data $[n,1]$ and assign cosets to each of the possible types arising from it.The iteration of $[n,1],\frac{1}{2}$ is:
+\item We aim to compute the cycle data for $ L_n y_n$.
+We will apply the model to the data $[n,1]$ and assign cosets to each of the possible types arising from it.The iteration of $[n,1],\frac{1}{2}$ is:

 We have that $A_4^{(n+1)}=A_5^{(n)}\sqcup A_6^{(n)}.$ We can divide $L_ny_n$ into the cosets: